Scheduled MonumentsWalesBroomy Hill, standing stone on S

 What is Broomy Hill, standing stone on S?

-Broomy Hill is a standing stone located in Radnorshire, Wales, and is recorded as a prehistoric monument of ritual or religious significance.
+Broomy Hill is a standing stone located in Radnorshire, Wales, and forms part of the prehistoric ritual and funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD231.

 What period does Broomy Hill, standing stone on S date from?

 Broomy Hill, standing stone on S dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Broomy Hill, standing stone on S?